 - Kerberos: Kerberos is an authentication protocol.
 It’s the default authentication protocol on Windows versions since Windows 2000 replacing the NTLM authentication protocol.
 This protocol works on the basis of tickets and requires the presence of a trusted party.
 See this link for more information.

-The below diagram is how the Kerberos authentication flow work.
+The below diagram is how the Kerberos authentication flow works.
 The three heads of Kerberos are represented in the protocol by a client seeking authentication, a server the client wants to access, and the key distribution center (KDC).

 The KDC is the trusted third party that authenticates users and is the domain controller that AD is running on.
 Here are the step involved in Kerberos authentication: Both diagram 1 and diagram 2 should be able to drive down the points 🙂